Mahadev Temple, Deobaloda: Legend

-The Kund is having 23 steps and 2 wells beside it.
-In one the flow of water is never stops.
+The Kund has 23 steps and 2 wells beside it.
+In one, the flow of water never stops.

 Location

-The Mahadev Temple is built in the small town of Deobaloda in Bhilai Charoda.It is well connected by train and road.
+The Mahadev Temple is built in the small town of Deobaloda in Bhilai Charoda.
+It is well connected by train and road.

 By road: The temple is well connected by the National Highway by road, located 20 km from the capital Raipur city and about 15 km from Bhilai nagar.

 By train: Deobloda Charoda Railway station is located just near the temple, which serves as a stop for Local and Passenger trains.

 By airport: The nearest airport is Swami Vivekananda Airport Raipur.